lpmi-13/veilid-terraform-azure/README.md

 ## Cost

-Because this is configured to run in Azure's free tier, the cost should be minimal (0.10 USD/month).
+Because this is configured to run in Azure's free tier, the cost should be nothing.
 The only thing you might need to pay for is an IPv4 address if you require it for SSH access.

 > see note below on enabling/disabling IPv4 connectivity.